February 22, 2024

 The liability cash flows are produced by Manulife and are modeled off the cash flows from the Manulife IM Mid-Term Liability Provincial Bond Benchmark.
 The Manulife IM Mid-Term Liability Provincial Bond Benchmark is a notional portfolio of fixed-income securities drawn from constituents of the FTSE Canada Universe Provincial Bond Index and the FTSE Canada Provincial Strip Bond Index, and is constructed to hedge the target cash flow structure of the liabilities.
 The cash flow structure of the liabilities was established by Manulife IM using a proprietary methodology and representing an average Canadian pension plan that has 25% of liabilities from active members and 75% as retired members, with demographic and labour distribution data sourced from Statistics Canada.

-The liabilities measured in the pension barometer are based on the Canadian federal solvency valuation methodology.
+The liabilities measured in the Pension barometer are based on the Canadian federal solvency valuation methodology.

 Outlook